Lake Eufaula (Oklahoma): History

 Congress approved construction of the dam and lake in 1946 to provide flood control, hydroelectric power, water supply, navigation and recreation.
 The U. S. Army Corps of Engineers began construction of the 975 meter-long (3,199 feet) Eufaula Dam wall in 1956 and was completed in 1964.
 President Lyndon B. Johnson came to Oklahoma to dedicate the dam on September 25, 1964.
 The dam holds back a lake area of over 412 km2.
 The hydroelectric power station was designed to provide 90,000 kilowatts of electric power from the lake waters.

 According to the Corps of Engineers in 2015, the Eufaula project cost $121.4 million, and has prevented nearly $575.5 million in flood damages since its completion.
 The lake attracts about 2.5 million visitors every year.

 Heavy rains in the spring of 2015 caused Lake Eufaula to rise so rapidly that the Corps of Engineers opened the flood gates and released water at rates as high as 48000 ft3 per second.
 This was the highest rate since 1990.

 Dam construction

 Eufaula Dam is east of the city of Eufaula, Oklahoma.
 It is 3200 feet long and 114 feet high.
 It is constructed with an earthen embankment and concrete.
 The associated hydroelectric power plant has three turbines, each rated at 30 megawatts, for a total installed capacity of 90 megawatts The dam was approved by the Rivers and Harbors Act of 1946 and construction began in 1956.
 In February 1964, the river was closed and the generators went operational in September 1964.
 State Highway 71 runs across the top of the dam.

+Standing Rock

+Standing Rock is now covered by the waters of Lake Eufaula.
+The historic landmark stood in the middle of the Canadian river about 2 mi below the junction of the North and South Canadians.
+When the lake is at its top level, 585 ft, the top of the huge upright rock is approximately 25 ft below the surface.